 This op-ed piece examines whether or not the newer challenges in the sport of dog agility can be handled at large distances and if these challenges are excluding those with physical challenges.

-A new brain scan study revealing dogs probably have emotional lives similar to humans may cause a shock wave through the dog training community changing current training methods forever.
+A brain scan study revealing dogs likely have emotional lives similar to humans may send shock waves through the dog training community, changing training methods forever.